ron2015schmitt/Mathematiques-old/doc/vprint.md

 * `std::initializer_list` C++11
 ## Printing to other streams: `disp_strm`, `dispval_strm`, `tdisp_strm`, `mdisp_strm`
 * The default stream is `mout` (refer to next section)
-* You can also utilize all the formatting and color functionality of matricks and print to any output stream you like, including files.
+* You can also utilize all the formatting and color functionality of mathq and print to any output stream you like, including files.
 The corresponding functions are shown below.

 | `mout`  | `ostream` |